Luis Meseguer

-Luis Alberto Meseguer Villanueva (born 7 September 1999), sometimes known as Mese, is a professional footballer who plays as a defender for AD Unión Adarve.
-Born in Spain, he represents the Equatorial Guinea national team.
-A left back, he can also operate as a centre back and a right back.
+Luis Alberto Meseguer Villanueva (born 7 September 1999), sometimes known as Mese, is a professional footballer who plays as a defender for Tercera Federación club Las Rozas.
+Born in Spain, he represents Equatorial Guinea at international level.
+A left-back, he can also operate as a centre-back and a right-back.

 Club career

 Meseguer spent most of his youth career in Atlético Madrid.
 After a year with Unión Adarve, he joined Rayo Vallecano.
 He made his senior debut with Rayo Vallecano B in 2018.
 He was an unused substitution for Rayo Vallecano against Leganés at Copa del Rey.

 International career

 Madrid-born Meseguer qualifies to play for Equatorial Guinea through his father.
 He made his international debut on 17 November 2018, in a 0–1 loss against Senegal during the 2019 Africa Cup of Nations qualifiers, being he who scored the own goal of the match.